MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Define and validate the recovery point objectives (RPO) and recovery time objectives (RTO).

-- Within a single geography, prioritize the use of regional pairs to benefit from SDP serialized rollouts for planned maintenance, and regional prioritization in the event of unplanned maintenance.
+- Within a single geography, prioritize the use of regional pairs to benefit from SDP serialized rollouts for planned maintenance, and regional prioritization for unplanned maintenance.

 - Geographically co-locate Azure resources with users to minimize network latency and maximize end-to-end performance.